plebann/studioscheduler/SCHEDULE_SYSTEM_FIXES.md

 ## Future Maintenance

 ### Adding New Dance Styles
-1. Add the new dance class to `classes.json` with proper `Style` field
+1. Add the new dance class to the database via Entity Framework (or through data seeding)
 2. Update `GetBackgroundColorByStyle()` method if a new color is needed
 3. Test the display in both desktop and mobile views